armno/blog/content/post/vercel/index.md

   width="942"
 >}}

-Note: Netlify also have something similar called [Netlify Dev](https://www.netlify.com/products/dev/).
+Note: Netlify also has something similar called [Netlify Dev](https://www.netlify.com/products/dev/).

-### Difference in Deploy Previews
+### The Difference in Deploy Previews

-One different on the deploy previews feature between Vercel and Netlify is:
+One difference on the deploy previews feature between Vercel and Netlify is:
 Vercel creates a deploy preview environment on a new push (e.g. new commit or new branch), while on Netlify, we have to create a Pull Request on GitHub to create a preview build.